griswaldbrooks/scripts/README.md

 # scripts
-Repo of utility scripts and experimental items
+Repo of utility scripts and experimental items.